sangmesh10990/SpringBootRestAPI/README.md

 api.username=username
 api.password=password

-Use properties file to set Currency for current and historical foreign exchange rates.
+Use properties file to set Currency for which you need to check current and historical foreign exchange rates.

 #No of month need to check past data
 past.requiredMonth=6